Roku OS

-The Roku OS is a Linux-based operating system software developed by Roku, Inc. It has powered consumer electronics products such as Roku-branded streaming players and TVs since 2004.
+Roku OS is a Linux-based operating system software developed by Roku, Inc. It has powered consumer electronics products such as Roku-branded streaming players and TVs since 2004.
 The Roku OS is the most popular TV operating system in the U.S., reaching an estimated 90 million households as of 2025.

 The Roku OS works as a streaming platform which hosts both free and paid streaming channels through its graphical user interface.
 The operating system initially powered Roku's streaming players in 2004, extended support for smart TVs in 2014, and since also to Roku-branded home entertainment devices such as smart speakers, as of 2023.

 History

 2004–2013: Origin as a media player OS

 In January 2004, Roku's digital media player, called HD1000, was powered by the Roku OS.
 The Roku OS was reportedly based on Linux with kernel version 2.4.18, and leveraged open-source software, including Samba, Busybox, jpeglib, and zlib.
 The Roku OS also accompanied a C/C++ based software development kit (SDK), for its media player, in order to provide a development environment supporting Windows, Mac, or Linux-based hosts.